naddeoa/booty/README.md

 Some features that might be useful.
 If you feel up to contributing then these could be a good starting place.

 - Block child target installs if a dependency fails first.
 It will proceed today and most likely fail for that target anyway.
+- Remove systemconf references

 - Global variables.
 This would probably look just like make variables.
 - Windows support.
 For all I know it already works, but I don't use Windows.
 It would be good to get a binary building for Windows users.
 - Confirm the mac binaries work.
 I only use Linux personally.
+- Timeouts for the installs
+- Preview current line of stdout in the details window